If you want to learn how to cross stitch, you’ve come to the right place! We’ve created this short guide to get you started.

 Types of Stitches

-The very heart of cross-stitch is an x-shaped stitch that is uniform in height and width.
-There are several techniques you can use to fill in a large space or make rows even, such as Danish Method and English Method.
-Kimberly covers the Loop Method, Railroading and other types of stitches in her free tutorial, FlossTube for Beginners video: All about stitches.
+The very heart of cross stitch is an x-shaped stitch that is uniform in height and width.
+There are several techniques you can use to fill in a large space or make rows even, such as the Danish Method and the English Method.
+Kimberly covers the Loop Method, Railroading, and other types of stitches in her free tutorial, FlossTube for Beginners video: All about stitches.

-Please join us on our Fat Quarter Shop Flosstube for more free cross-stitch tutorials, sew-alongs, and inspiration.
+Please join us on our Fat Quarter Shop Flosstube for more free cross stitch tutorials, sew-alongs, and inspiration.
 We premier new episodes of FlossTube on Wednesdays at 9 AM CST!

 Stitch along with us!